pypeit/PypeIt/doc/installing.rst

 The test takes a while to run but should run without issue if all the packages have been properly installed.

-**If you installed GSL with anaconda, a common error from running ./pypit_test all is:**
+**If you installed GSL with anaconda, a common errors from running ./pypit_test all are:**

 |[BUG]     :: There appears to be a bug on Line 7 of arproc.py with error: